Geometrization of the local Langlands correspondence

 We will not use the stack $G\text-\mathcal{I}\mathrm{soc}$ in this paper.
 However, it has been highlighted recently among others implicitly by Genestier--V.~Lafforgue, \cite{GenestierLafforgue}, and explicitly by Gaitsgory, \cite[Section 4.2]{GaitsgoryLGsigma}, and Zhu, \cite{ZhuConjectures}, and one can hope that the results of this paper have a parallel expression in terms of $G\text-\mathcal{I}\mathrm{soc}$, so let us analyze it further in this introduction.
 It is often defined in the following slightly different form.
 Namely, v-locally on $R$, any $G$-torsor over $R\laurentseries{t}$ resp.~$W_{\mathcal O_E}(R)[\tfrac 1\pi]$ is trivial by a recent result of Ansch\"utz \cite{AnschuetzParahoric}.
 Choosing such a trivialization, a family of $G$-isocrystals is given by some element of $LG(R)$, where we define the loop group

 Changing the trivialization of the $G$-torsor amounts to $\sigma$-conjugation on $LG$, so as v-stacks

 is the quotient of $LG$ under $\sigma$-conjugation by $LG$.

 The stack $G\text-\mathcal{I}\mathrm{soc}$ can be analyzed.
 More precisely, we have the following result.\footnote{This result seems to be well-known to experts, but we are not aware of a full reference.
 For the v-descent (even arc-descent), see \cite[Lemma 5.9]{IvanovArcDescent}.
 The stratification is essentially constructed in \cite{RapoportRichartz}; the local constancy of the Kottwitz map is proved in general in Corollary~\ref{cor:RapoportRichartz}.
-The identification of the strata in some cases is in \cite[Proposition 4.3.13]{CaraianiScholze}, and an argument in general will appear in upcoming work of Hamacher--Kim.}
+The identification of the strata in some cases is in \cite[Proposition 4.3.13]{CaraianiScholze}, and in general in \cite[Theorem 1.4]{HamacherKim}.}

 \begin{theorem} The prestack $G\text-\mathcal{I}\mathrm{soc}$ is a stack for the v-topology on perfect $\overline{\mathbb F}_q$-algebras.
 It admits a stratification into locally closed substacks

 for $b\in B(E,G)$, consisting of the locus where at each geometric point, the $G$-isocrystal is isomorphic to $\mathcal E_b$.
 Moreover, each stratum